chrisallenlane/wit-cms/README.md

   - page structure
   - `searchable` property
   - revisit config structure
+  - home 302 redirect
 - update wit-bootstrap
-- "home" url or whatever
-- custom urls
-- check for unused dependencies and requires

 // TODO: make note in the README that description and
 // excerpt are indexed.
 (One is missing now.)

 New Features / Changes